Over-smoothing vs Over-squashing: The Difference

 A Unified View

-Li et al. and Alon & Yahak propose viewing both as failures of information flow, but in different regimes:
+Both Li et al. (oversmoothing) and Alon & Yahav (oversquashing) can be read as diagnosing failures of information flow, in different regimes:

 Short range: Oversmoothing dominates (too many hops → convergence)

-Long range: Oversquashing dominates (too few paths → bottlenecks)
+Long range: Oversquashing dominates (too little mass reaches distant nodes)

 They create opposing pressures on depth: